-Compensation

-Geographic location

-Too much service
+Compensation Geographic location Too much service Lack of diversity

 Faculty Responses About Choosing Iowa State

 Nearly 70% expressed some level of agreement with the statement, "If I had to do it all over, I would again choose to work at this institution."
 There was somewhat less agreement with this statement as compared to the Peer Five and the COACHE Cohort.